 June 2021 sales were up by three units over June 2020 (6 vs. 3).
 Year-to-date unit sales are 43 this year vs. 22 last year, a gain of 21 (+96%).
 Dollar sales are up 105%.
 This is a strong start to the year, despite an inventory shortage that is even worse than for single-family homes.
 The lack of inventory will be a constraint on sales as the year progresses.
 As with single-family homes, there are no signs that inventory will increase significantly this year–or in the near future years.

-At the time of this report, there are 12 condo sales pending, the same as last month, and significantly more than the 3-7 that was typical up until last year.
+At the time of this report, there are 17 condo sales pending, up from 15 last month, and significantly more than the 3-7 that was typical up until last year.
 As with homes, some of this increase is due to the increased time it is taking to get sales contracts closed (backlog of title work, appraisals).

 Price Discounting – Year-to-date final sales price has averaged 3.0% less than last asking price when the condo went under contract; the discount from original price is 4.9%.
 These are simply averages; there have been a number of cases of condos selling at or above asking price.

 Here are the discounts from original asking price for the past seven years, and this year to date:

 2014 2015 2016 2017 2018 2019 2020 2021 ytd

 12.7% 8.6% 11.8% 6.7% 6.5% 5.5% 3.2% 4.7%